 There will always be some level of unemployment, even in a healthy economy.

 The lowest level of unemployment was 2.5 percent, right after the Korean War.
 This was an economic bubble that soon led to a recession.
-That's why the natural unemployment rate of 4.5 - 5.0 percent is a more healthy indicator.
+The natural unemployment rate of 4.5 to 5 percent is a healthier indicator.

 Natural unemployment consists of two of the three main types of unemployment: frictional and structural.

 Frictional unemployment occurs when workers leave their old jobs but haven't yet found new ones.
 Most of the time workers leave voluntarily, either because they need to move, or they've saved up enough money to allow them to look for a better job.

 Frictional unemployment also occurs when students are looking for that first job or when mothers are returning to the workforce.
 It also happens when workers are fired or, in some cases, laid off due to business-specific reasons, such as a plant closure.